vlntdds/botium-box-basic-dist/README.md

 #### Build and run Docker Container

-Botium Box requires two directories for operations.
+Botium Box requires three directories for operations.
 You can just let them created inside the Docker container, but this is not recommended.

 * A directory holding the test sets should be mounted to /app/server/testsets
 * A working directory for the Botium Box server mounted to /app/server/botiumwork and for the agents mounted to /app/agent/botiumwork
+* A resources directory for the Botium Box server mounted to /app/server/resources and for the agents mounted to /app/agent/resources

-Both of them can be handed over to docker with the _-v_ command line flag.
+All of them can be handed over to docker with the _-v_ command line flag.

 For hosting Botium Box as Docker, use these commands to run the Docker image:

 ```
-> docker run -v /tmp/botiumwork:/app/server/botiumwork \
+> docker run -v `pwd`/botiumwork:/app/server/botiumwork \
+	-v `pwd`/botiumwork:/app/agent/botiumwork \
+	-v `pwd`/testsets:/app/server/testsets \
-	-v /tmp/botiumwork:/app/agent/botiumwork \
+	-v `pwd`/resources:/app/server/resources \
-    -v /tmp/testsets:/app/server/testsets \
+	-v `pwd`/resources:/app/agent/resources \
 	-e BOTIUMBOX_QUEUE_REDISURL=redis://redisuser:redispassword@redishost:redisport \
 	-e PRISMA_ENDPOINT=https://my-prisma-endpoint:my-prisma-port/demo/dev \
 	-e PRISMA_MANAGEMENT_API_SECRET=my-prisma-management-api-secret \
 	-e PRISMA_SECRET=something123 \
 	-e JWT_SECRET=something123 \
 	-p 4000:4000 botium/botium-box-ce:box-latest
 ```

 Botium Box will now run on http://127.0.0.1:4000